cosmotek/loguago/README.md

 logger.warn
 logger.error

--- basically each logging function takes a message and a table with an indeterminate -- number of fields to provide context within the log messages.
-For example, (depending -- on how you configure the zerolog instance) this: logger.info("I like fruit!", {name="seth", age=1000, male=true, engineer=true}) -- should produce something like: "1494567715 |INFO| I like fruit! name=seth age=1000 male=true engineer=true"
+-- each logging function takes a message and a table with an indeterminate -- number of fields to provide context within the log messages.
+For example, (depending -- on how you configure the zerolog instance) this: logger.info("foo bar!", {name="seth", age=1000, engineer=true}) -- should produce something like: "1494567715 |INFO| foo bar! name=seth age=1000 engineer=true"
 ```